saluf/android-kakikana/README.md

 # Kakikana 書き仮名
-As a Japanese learner I **learned Furigana** (Japanese alphabets consist of Hiragana and Katakana) by typing and recognizing with assitence of many great apps.
+As a Japanese learner I **learned Furigana** (Japanese alphabets consist of Hiragana and Katakana) by typing and recognizing with assistance of many great apps.
 However, when it comes to writing, it is still challenging.
-As a result, this work is to help you and myself **learn by writing with** on-device TensorFlow Lite convolutional neural network (CNN) techniques.
+As a result, this work is to help users and myself **learn by writing** with on-device TensorFlow Lite convolutional neural network (CNN) techniques.

 Note: This work is also my capstone project of the Udacity Android Developer Nanodegree.
 It has been reviewed by experienced engineer(s) and passed the rubrics.

 ## Technical Features

 - **On-device ML**: With Tensorflow Lite, transfer pre-trained model to Android device
-- **Signle-Activty flow**: Apply with Jetpack Navigation component to construct UI flows with Fragments.
+- **Single-Activity flow**: Apply with Jetpack Navigation component to construct UI flows with Fragments.
 - **MVVM Structure**: Follow recommended structure to organize code in UI / ViewModel(+LiveData) / Repository layers.
 - **Firebase Services**: Authenticate users through Google and preserve data on Firebase Realtime Database